-Nauticus has limited experience commercializing its RaaS business model and may not be able to do so efficiently or effectively.
-Although Nauticus has engaged in ongoing dialogue with potential future customers, there are currently no binding commitments with commercial customers to enter into RaaS agreements with respect to its ocean services.
-To grow its customer base, Nauticus must achieve binding commitments from expected customers and add new customers, which Nauticus may not be able to do in sufficient numbers or at all.
-Even if Nauticus is able to attract customers, these customers may not maintain a high level of commitment to Nauticus' products and services.
-In addition, Nauticus will incur marketing, sales or other expenses, including referral fees, to attract new customers, which will offset revenues from such customers.
-For these and other reasons, Nauticus could fail to achieve revenue growth, which could adversely affect its results of operations, prospects and financial condition.
+We have limited experience commercializing our RaaS business model and may not be able to do so efficiently or effectively.
+Although we have engaged in ongoing dialogue with potential future customers, there are currently no binding commitments with commercial customers to enter into RaaS agreements with respect to our ocean services.
+To grow our customer base, we must achieve binding commitments from expected customers and add new customers, which we may not be able to do in sufficient numbers or at all.
+Even if we are able to attract customers, these customers may not maintain a high level of commitment to our products and services.
+In addition, we will incur marketing, sales or other expenses, including referral fees, to attract new customers, which will offset revenues from such customers.
+For these and other reasons, we could fail to achieve revenue growth, which could adversely affect our results of operations, prospects and financial condition.

-If customers or their employees do not perceive Nauticus' product and service offerings to be of value, Nauticus may not be able to attract and retain customers and customers may fail to purchase additional units or renew their RaaS subscriptions.
-If Nauticus' efforts to satisfy and retain its existing customers are not successful, it may not be able to attract customers, and as a result, its ability to maintain and/or grow its business will be adversely affected.
-Customers may fail to purchase additional units or cancel Nauticus' subscription/contracts for many reasons including inadequate customer service or maintenance and servicing issues that are not satisfactorily resolved.
-Customer retention will also be largely dependent on the quality and effectiveness of Nauticus' customer service and maintenance and servicing operations, which may be handled internally by Nauticus' personnel and also by third-party service providers.
-Outsourcing of certain customer service and claims administration or maintenance and servicing functions may reduce Nauticus' ability to ensure consistency in its overall customer service processes.
-If Nauticus is unable to successfully retain existing customers and attract new customers, Nauticus' business, prospects, financial condition and operating results will be adversely affected.
+If customers or their employees do not perceive our product and service offerings to be of value, we may not be able to attract and retain customers and customers may fail to purchase additional units or renew their RaaS subscriptions.
+If our efforts to satisfy and retain our existing customers are not successful, we may not be able to attract customers, and as a result, our ability to maintain and/or grow our business will be adversely affected.
+Customers may fail to purchase additional units or cancel our subscription/contracts for many reasons including inadequate customer service or maintenance and servicing issues that are not satisfactorily resolved.
+Customer retention will also be largely dependent on the quality and effectiveness of our customer service and maintenance and servicing operations, which may be handled internally by our personnel and also by third-party service providers.
+Outsourcing of certain customer service and claims administration or maintenance and servicing functions may reduce our ability to ensure consistency in our overall customer service processes.
+If we are unable to successfully retain existing customers and attract new customers, our business, prospects, financial condition and operating results will be adversely affected.

-Even if Nauticus successfully markets its products and services, the purchase or subscription, adoption and use of the products and services may be materially and negatively impacted if Nauticus' customers resist the use and adoption of the products and services.
+Even if we successfully markets our products and services, the purchase or subscription, adoption and use of the products and services may be materially and negatively impacted if our customers resist the use and adoption of the products and services.

-Nauticus has designed and developed its robotic systems with the goal of reducing operating costs and greenhouse gases through the use of smaller surface vessels (Hydronaut) and all electric robot subsystems.
-Even if Nauticus successfully markets its products and services to customers, the purchase or subscription, adoption and the use of the products and services may be materially and negatively impacted if Nauticus' customers resist or delay the use and adoption of these new technology products and services.
-Customers may resist or delay the adoption of Nauticus' products and services for several reasons, including lack of confidence in autonomous and semi-autonomous ocean vehicles.
-Nauticus will spend significant time and resources on beta units of its Aquanaut for customer testing.
-If Nauticus' customers resist or delay adoption of Nauticus' ocean robotic platforms, Nauticus' business, prospects, financial condition and operating results will be materially and adversely affected.
+We have designed and developed our robotic systems with the goal of reducing operating costs and greenhouse gases through the use of smaller surface vessels (Hydronaut) and all electric robot subsystems.
+Even if we successfully market our products and services to customers, the purchase or subscription, adoption and the use of the products and services may be materially and negatively impacted if our customers resist or delay the use and adoption of these new technology products and services.
+Customers may resist or delay the adoption of our products and services for several reasons, including lack of confidence in autonomous and semi-autonomous ocean vehicles.
+We will spend significant time and resources on beta units of our Aquanaut for customer testing.
+If our customers resist or delay adoption of our ocean robotic platforms, our business, prospects, financial condition and operating results will be materially and adversely affected.

-Nauticus' RaaS subscription model (planned for future commercial services but yet to be implemented) has yet to be tested and may fail to gain commercial acceptance.
+Our RaaS subscription model (planned for future commercial services but yet to be implemented) has yet to be tested and may fail to gain commercial acceptance.